Join now & save up to 80% on medication

 Missed Dose and Timing

-If you miss a metformin dose, take it when you remember unless it is close to your next scheduled dose.
-If it is near the next dose, skip the missed dose.
-Do not double doses to catch up.
-Take metformin with meals to lower the chance of stomach upset.
-Extended-release tablets are usually taken once daily with the evening meal unless your prescriber directs otherwise.
+If you miss a dose, take it when you remember unless it is close to the next dose.
+If it is near the next scheduled time, skip the missed dose and resume your regular schedule.
+Do not double up.
+Keeping a simple reminder system can reduce missed doses.
+Taking the tablet with food often improves stomach tolerability.

 Storage and Travel Basics

-Store tablets at room temperature in a dry place away from moisture.
-Keep the bottle tightly closed and out of reach of children.
-When traveling, keep medicine in the original labeled container.
-Pack it in your carry-on to maintain stable conditions.
-For longer trips, bring extra doses and a copy of your prescription.
-Avoid heat, humidity, and direct sun exposure.
+Store tablets at room temperature in a dry place away from excess heat and moisture.
+Keep the bottle closed and out of reach of children and pets.
+Do not store tablets in a bathroom.
+When traveling, carry your medicine in original labeled packaging.
+Pack enough for the full trip plus a small buffer, and keep it in your carry-on.
+Bring a copy of your prescription and a medication list.
+Follow any local rules for transporting prescription drugs.
+Use temperature-controlled handling when required.

 Benefits